-With the Code of Corporate Governance as at Ended June 30, 2021
+With the Code of Corporate Governance as at Ended June 30, 2023

-- 9. The Board of Directors of the Company consist of seven (7) eminent directors, out of which one (1) director is already certified under the Director's Training Program and two (2) directors are exempt.
-During the year in review no Director's Training Program was arranged by the Company, however, the remaining directors will acquire the required directors' training within the time specified in the Regulations.
-Further, the Company has planned to arrange Directors' Training Program certification for female executives over the next few years. - 10.
-The board has approved appointment of CFO, Company Secretary and Head of Internal Audit, including their remuneration and terms and conditions of employment and complied with relevant requirements of the Regulations. - 11.
-CFO and CEO duly endorsed the financial statements before approval of the board. - 12.
-The board has formed committees comprising of members given below: - a) Audit Committee - 1.
+- 1. The board has formed committees comprising of members given below: - a) Audit Committee - 1.
 Mr. Rashid Ahmad Khan (Independent Director) Chairman - 2.
-Mrs. Munizae Jahangir (Non-Executive Director) - 3.
-Mrs. Sulema Jahangir (Non-Executive Director) - b) HR and Remuneration Committee - 1.
+Mrs. Munizae Jahangir (Non-Executive Director) Member - 3.
+Mrs. Sulema Jahangir (Non-Executive Director) Member - b) HR and Remuneration Committee - 1.
 Mr. Rashid Ahmad Khan- (Independent Director) Chairman - 2.
-Mr. Jillani Jahangir (Executive Director) - 3.
-Mrs. Munizae Jahangir (Non-Executive Director) - 4.
-Mrs. Sulema Jahangir (Non-Executive Director) - 13.
-The terms of reference of the aforesaid committees have been formed, documented and advised to the committee for compliance. - 14.
-The frequency of meetings (quarterly/half yearly/ yearly) of the committee were as per following: - a) Audit Committee:

-Four quarterly meetings were held during the financial year ended June 30, 2021.

-b) HR and Remuneration Committee

-One Meeting of HR and Remuneration Committee was held during the financial year ended June 30, 2021.

-15. The board has set up an effective internal audit function which is considered suitably qualified, experienced for the purpose and conversant with the policies and procedures of the Company.

-STATEMENT OF COMPLIANCE

-With the Code of Corporate Governance as at Ended June 30, 2021

-- 16. The statutory auditors of the Company have confirmed that they have been given a satisfactory rating under the quality control review program of the Institute of Chartered Accountants of Pakistan and registered with Audit Oversight Board of Pakistan, and that the firm and all its partners are in compliance with International Federation of Accountants (IFAC) guidelines on code of ethics as adopted by the Institute of Chartered Accountants of Pakistan and that they and the partners of the firm involved in the audit are not the close relative (spouse, parent, dependent and non-dependent children) of the Chief Executive Officer, Chief Financial Officer, Head of Internal Audit, Company Secretary or Director of the Company; - 17.
+Mr. Jillani Jahangir (Executive Director) Member - 3.
+Mrs. Munizae Jahangir (Non-Executive Director) Member - 4.
+Mrs. Sulema Jahangir (Non-Executive Director) Member - 2.
+The terms of reference of the aforesaid committees have been formed, documented, and advised to the committee for compliance. - 3.
+The frequency of meetings (quarterly/half yearly/ yearly) of the committee were as per following: - a) Audit Committee: - Four quarterly meetings were held during the financial year ended June 30, 2023 - b) HR and Remuneration Committee - One Meeting of HR and Remuneration Committee was held during the financial year ended June 30, 2023. - 15.
+The board has set up an effective internal audit function which is considered suitably qualified, experienced for the purpose and conversant with the policies and procedures of the Company. - 16.
+The statutory auditors of the company have confirmed that they have been given a satisfactory rating under the quality control review program of the ICAP and registered with Audit Oversight Board of Pakistan, that they or any of the partners of the firm, their spouses and minor children do not hold shares of the company and that the firm and all its partners are in compliance with International Federation of Accountants (IFAC) guidelines on code of ethics as adopted by the ICAP. - 17.
 The statutory auditors or the persons associated with them have not been appointed to provide other services except in accordance with the Act, these regulations or any other regulatory requirement and the auditors have confirmed that they have observed IFAC guidelines in this regard. - 18.
-We confirm that all requirements of the regulations 3,6,7, 8, 27, 32, 33, and 36 of the Regulation have been complied with. - 19.
-We confirm that the Company has complied with respect to all other material requirements of the Regulation.
+We confirm that all requirements of the regulations 3, 6, 7, 8, 27, 32, 33 and 36 of the regulations have been complied with. - 19.
+The two elected independent directors have requisite competencies, skills, knowledge and experience to discharge and execute their duties competently, as per applicable laws and regulations.
+As they fulfill the necessary requirements as per applicable laws and regulations, hence, appointment of a third independent director is not warranted. - 20.
+We confirm that all other material requirements of the Regulations have been complied with.

-Lahore: October 05, 2021
+(Tahir Janahgir) Chairman (Jillani Jahangir) CEO